ethanwicker/ethanwicker.github.io/_posts/2021-01-11-multiple-linear-regression-002.md

 In future posts, I'll explore techniques that may better fit the data.

-### Multiple Linear Regression Model via statsmodels
+### Multiple Linear Regression via statsmodels

 Using the main statsmodels API provides a similar experience to scikit-learn's API.
-To train a multiple linear regression model via statsmodels, we can us the `OLS()` function.
+To train a multiple linear regression model via statsmodels, we can use the `OLS()` function.

 It is worth noting, statmodels does have a couple of nuances.
 First, by default,  the `OLS()` function does not include an intercept.
 To include an intercept value in the model, we can use the `add_constant()` method.

 Second, instead of the more common `x` and `y` parameter names, statsmodels uses `exog` and `endog`, referring to [exogenous and endogenous](https://www.statsmodels.org/stable/endog_exog.html).

-Below, I'll fit a muliple linear regression model using the main statsmodels API and the same `X` and `y` values defined above.
+Below, I'll fit a multiple linear regression model using the main statsmodels API and the same `X` and `y` values defined above.

 ```python
 import statsmodels.api as sm